dolittle-entropy/playbook/playbook/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+has_children: false
 ---
 # Dolittle Customer Success Play-Book
 This is a living document about how to help customers find success, with a particular slant to working on the Dolittle platform.

 We have collated text from many sources into this play-book, and we hope it will help you.
 If you find it helpful, please share it with others and consider evolving it further with us by submitting changes and improvements back to it, or making your own version tailored to your needs and preferences.

+## Why do we have a Playbook?
+- To increase overall hapiness and effectivity of team members and the whole team
+- To document learnings and experience with what works and what does not work and lead to a more enjoyable and effective future
+- Reduce the number of mistakes and avoid common pitfalls
+- Strive to be a better developer, engineer, advisor and person and learn from other people’s shared experience

 ## Sections